avizmarlon/hello-world/README.md

 I'm curious, I enjoy understanding how something works, I like to create things that people will use and this is probably why I'm attracted to programming.

-I'm shy, introvert, but if the right person is with me, I talk a lot.
+I'm shy, introvert, but if the right person is with me, I become more comfortable and express myself more freely, I even talk a lot.

 I can be stubborn when trying to understand something, which means I may ask a lot of "why" and "how" and some people gey annoyed by that.